fbpx

 Plus, when selling a property to a friend, it’s possible to negotiate the terms of the sale directly with them.

-Drawbacks of selling your house privately to a friend
+Drawbacks of selling privately to

 Potential to strain friendship